Memorable Manitobans: William Robert Douglas Sutherland (1858-1909)

 Pioneers and Early Citizens of Manitoba, Winnipeg: Manitoba Library Association, 1971.

-We thank Holly Adams and Chloe Clark for providing additional information used here.
+We thank Holly Adams, Chloe Clark, and Darryl Toews for providing additional information used here.

 This page was prepared by Gordon Goldsborough.